Nimdy/chatgpt-menu-installer/README.md

 Note: This project is currently in development and not ready for production use.
 Please use it for testing purposes only.

-DO NOT USE STILL Cleaned up a lot of code - just working through some random issues- 4/18/2023 1830 MST
+DO NOT USE STILL Cleaned up a lot of code - just working through some random issues- 4/18/2023 1930 MST

+python formating of displaying information is all I have left...

 ALMOST DONE!!